ned14/outcome/Readme.md

 basic_future<shared_future_policy>.
  - [x] Document synchronisation APIs in promise future.
  - [x] Audit all unlocked state reads with writes for raciness.
+ - [x] Refactor the tribool logic mapping such that empty => unknown.
  - [ ] Implement N4399 continuations.
  - [ ] wait() should sleep the thread as necessary.
  - [ ] Implement wait_for()/wait_until().